tikalk/commandcar/README.md

 sudo commandcar install --api facebook
 ```

+Note: Facebook is used as an example API throughout this doc, though we didn't practically implement it.
+If you wish to do so, please do!
+We're waiting for your pull requests ;-)

 # Loading an API

 Define an API in a folder somewhere on your local machine (see next section) and load it like this: